Cray-HPE/canu/readme.md

 # Changelog

 ## [1.1.2-develop]
+- validate BGP now reads IPs from the SLS API
 - Added a feature to run tests against a running network.
 (Aruba only)
 - Enabled webui for mellanox.
 - Added speed commands to dell/mellanox templates.